jdanielue/simple_shell/README.md

 #
 ## -Execution:
 gcc -Wall -Werror -Wextra -pedantic *.c -o shell

+./shell
 #
 ## MORE ABUOT PROJECT
 #
 ## Requirements:
-Basically the requirements of the prject were:
+Basically the requirements of the project were:
-#

 -Use gcc 4.8.4

 -Use the flags -Wall -Werror -Wextra -pedantic